 2. General participants

-Six of the non-performing participants will be selected to participate in workshops with the Assistant Teachers.
+Three of the non-performing participants will be selected to participate in workshops with the Teachers-in-Training.
 These teachers all have significant prior experience with the techniques taught in the program.
-Each non-performing participant who is selected to work with one of these assistant teachers will receive guidance in two 45-minute sessions.
-If you are interested in participating in one of these workshops, please write to the Program Director, Madeline Bruser, at email@example.com.
+Each non-performing participant who is selected to work with one of these teachers will receive guidance in two 45-minute sessions.
+If you are interested in working with one of these teachers, please e-mail the Program Director, Madeline Bruser, at email@example.com

 Housing and Meals